 For information regarding our employees, see "Item 4B.
 Business Overview" of this annual report.

 E. Share ownership

 For information regarding the share ownership of our directors and executive officers, see "Item 7A.
-Major Shareholders."
+Major Shareholders" of this annual report.

 F. Disclosure of a Registrant's Action to Recover Erroneously Awarded Compensation